Caching

 Cache Timeout

 The cache timeout (Time-To-Live or TTL) value can be configured per API and is the maximum age for which Tyk will consider a cache entry to be valid.
-You should use this to optimise the tradeoff between reducing calls to your upstream service and potential for changes to the upstream data.
+You should use this to optimize the tradeoff between reducing calls to your upstream service and potential for changes to the upstream data.

 If the timeout has been exceeded when a request is made to a cached API, that request will be passed to the upstream and the response will (if appropriate) be used to refresh the cache.